giangnguyen2412/paper-review-continual-learning/README.md

 # paper-review-continual-learning
-A hub for paper reviews in Continual Learning
+A hub for paper reviews in Continual Learning (Lifelong Learning/Incremental Learning)

 ## Brief overview
 To start with CL, break your mind first with [some notable things](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/start.md)